British passport: Series B (2015–2020)

 HMPO's contract with De La Rue involved the design of a new generation of biometric passport, which was released in October 2015 as the Series B passport.
 The cover design remained the same as Series A, with minor changes to the cover material.
 The number of pages of a standard passport was increased from 32 to 34, and the 50-page 'jumbo' passport replaced the previous 48-page business passport.
 New security features included rich three-dimensional UV imagery, cross-page printing and a single-sheet bio-data page joined with the back cover.
-A new typeface for the cover was adopted as well, which is now Times New Roman.
+A new typeface for the cover (Times New Roman) was adopted as well.
 At the time of its introduction, no other passport offered visa free access to more countries than the UK's Series B British passport.

 The theme of the Series B passport was 'Creative United Kingdom', and HMPO described the Series B artwork as the most intricate ever featured in a British passport.
 Each double-spread page set featured artwork celebrating 500 years of achievements in art, architecture and innovation in the UK.
 Ordnance Survey maps were also printed inside featuring places related to the imagery.
 A portrait of William Shakespeare was embedded in each page as a watermark.

 The Series B passport was initially issued to British citizens with "European Union" printed on the cover.
 However, new stocks of the Series B from March 2019 onwards removed the reference in anticipation of withdrawal from the EU.
 The premature change was controversial given the uncertainty and division in the UK during 2019.